 Protecting your event

-04.09.2017 - Whether it’s a milestone celebration, a rock festival or a port anniversary, every event costs money.
+Whether it’s a milestone celebration, a rock festival or hosting a fair, every event costs money.
 And if that event suddenly has to be cancelled or interrupted, it’s not just frustrating but also puts the budget at risk.
+During the last few months many companies suffered because of the pandemic.
 With event failure insurance, event coordinators have a handle of their finances despite the risk.

-The financial consequences place significant pressure on companies.
+The financial consequences of a posponed event can place significant pressure on companies.
 After all, they still have to pay for booked services or cough up high cancellation fees.
 Whether they use them or not, companies still end up with invoices for hiring the venue, accommodation and wages for catering and security personnel.
 ‘Event coordinators and finance managers should consider the risks and transfer options even as they plan the event,’ says Angelika Seebohm.

 Event failure insurance protects you from the financial consequences that may arise when your event is cancelled, terminated prematurely or postponed as a result of certain events.
 As Seebohm explains, ‘We devise tailored solutions for our clients and protect their budget.
 Having a detailed plan of action, for example, is important for open air events.
 After all, if something special like fireworks is planned, it’s not only important to protect against risks like rain or adverse weather, but also to consider the wind factor.’
 Premiums are based on the type and scope of the event and on the desired cover.
 And since insurance cover starts from the moment a policy is taken out, even the planning phase can be protected.